My Thinking Board

 "Magical realism novels have not been one of my favorite reads.
-However, the title “Destiny” and distinctive cover of Erika Szabo’s new thriller captivated me.
+However, the title and distinctive cover of Erika Szabo’s new thriller captivated me.
 So, as a new Amazon Prime Member I sign up for it on my Kindle reader.
-I missed in the promo of “Destiny” it was the third book in the trilogy.
-To my surprise Erika’s excellent writing style made it enjoyable to read and the beginning pages gave me an understanding of what had happened in the first two books of the series.
-The story is a real thriller It held me spellbound.
+To my surprise Erika’s excellent writing style made it enjoyable to read.
+The story is a real thriller.
+It held me spellbound.
 And kept me guessing to which side would win the battle between the forces of good and evil. as I turned each new page.
 The last page read I believe I’ve become a fan of magical realism.
 Thank you, Erika Szabo, for exposing me to a new genre with your latest FIVE STAR novel “Destiny."

 Messages in my children's stories

 Pico, the parrot, is sad and frustrated.
 He screeches and squawks all day but because he speaks Spanish, nobody understands him.
 His story teaches children acceptance, compassion, and helping others.

 Even if nobody else reads this book, this editorial review fro Brian VanBramer makes the countless hours I spent writing this book worthwhile: